khazali/IndexServer/README.md

 ## APIs
-1. Index creation API
+### Index creation API
-	To accept a list of shares and create an index:
+Accepts a list of shares and creates an index:

 POST /create

-	Returns: HTTP response with empty body
+Returns: HTTP response with empty body.
 * 201 – if index is created
 * 409 – if index already exists
 * 400 – if any validation fails

-2. Index adjustment API
+### Index adjustment API
-	Three different types of operations on one or more given indices.
-For any index adjustment the index value should always be unchanged:
+Three different types of operations on one or more given indices is availabe.
+For any index adjustment the index value is always unchanged:

 POST /indexAdjustment

-	2a.	share-Addition
+1. Share addition
-		Given a share with name, price and number is to be added to given index/indices keeping the index value constant adjust the index composition uniform.
+Given a share with name, price and number is added to given index/indices keeping the index value constant.
+Moreover, the index composition is adjusted.
+Addition of existing member is not allowed.
+One request will have only one index affected.

-		• Validations are applied in a similar manner as above API.
-		• Addition of existing member is not allowed.
+Returns: Empty body with HTTP code:
+* 201 - if member is added
+* 202 - if share already exists
+* 400 – if any validation fails
+* 404 – index does not exist

+2. Share deletion
-		• One request will have only one index affected.
+Given a share name, is is deleted from the given index/indices.
+One request will have only one index affected.

-		• Returns: Empty body with HTTP code: o 201 - if member is added o 202 - if share already exists o 400 – if any validation fails o 404 – index does not exist
+Returns: Empty body with HTTP code:
+* 200 – if member is deleted
+* 400 – if any validation fails
+* 401 – if member is not found in the index
+* 404 – index does not exist
+* 405 – index has less than two members after deletion

+3. Share dividend
+Adjusts the price of the given share based on dividend and re-adjusts the index composition.
+One request will have multiple indices affected.

+Returns: Empty body with HTTP code:
+* 200 – if member is updated
+* 400 – if any validation fails
+* 401 – if member is not found in any index

+### Index state all
+The latest state of all indices is returned in JSON format:

+GET /indexState

+### Single index state
+The latest state of index is returned in JSON format.

+GET /indexState/{index_name}

 ## Quotes
 “Every problem is a gift.
 Without them we wouldn’t grow” – Tony Robbins.